ducksouplab/deploy-ducksoup/README.md

 ### Environment variables

 A `.env` file is **needed** to provide the different services with appropriate configuration.
-Create it (by copying `env.example`) and at least change secrets (you may also change other variables, like ports, depending on the nginx configuration):
+Create it (by copying `env.example`) and then edit it:

 ```
 cp env.example .env
 nano .env
 ```

+You should at least:
+1. define `DOCKER_UNAME`, `DOCKER_UID` and `DOCKER_GID`: they are used to define the user that launches the different services.
+If you follow this documentation setup, `DOCKER_UNAME` is `deploy`, `DOCKER_UID` is the output of `id deploy -u` and `DOCKER_GID` is the output of `id deploy -g`.
+If you prefer another user, it should own folders mounted as volumes to allow the containers to write to them (check [app/ folder layout](#app-folder-layout) and in particular the `chown` command)
+2. change secrets

+(regarding 1., please note it could be possible to define different users for different services by modifying the `user:` section of each service in `docker-compose.yml` or `docker-compose.override.yml`)

-When runnning the app (see below, through `docker compose` or `appctl`) the `.env` file is automatically loaded.
-It's a convenient way to:
+You may also change other variables, like ports (depending on your nginx configuration) or service settings.
+Indeed, when runnning the app (see below, through `docker compose` or `appctl`) the `.env` file is automatically loaded.

-- define secrets
-- override settings (like ports) without editing `docker-compose.yml`

 Here are the environment variables you may edit, grouped by service: